schmidicom/polkit-enhance/README.md

 -----
 **00-myadmins.rules**
 Path: /etc/polkit-1/rules.d/
-Description: Make "root" an all Member of UNIX-Group "adm" to Admins
+Description: Make "root" an all Member of UNIX-Group "wheel" to Admins

 actions
 -------